 On a classic TMB you will spend three nights in Switzerland at La Fouly, Champex Lac and either Col de la Forclaz or Trient.
 Champex Lac, in particular, is a beautiful place to stay and it is worth considering spending a rest day by the lake.
 Although it is a sleepy town, it is relaxed, there are lots of short walks and you could take the 30 minute bus to Martigny to visit the world famous art gallery that has previously had exhibitions by Matisse and Picasso.
 There is a good choice of hotels in Champex, some by the lake and other set with views over the magnificent Val Ferret.
 The choice at La Fouly is limited and even more so at Trient and Col de la Forclaz.
 At the latter two places the quality is not particularly great, but fine for one night and the meals tend to be good.

 Les Contamines is spread out over 2km along the valley bottom and has a handful of hotels.
 There are also hotels in le Lay, on the outskirts of the town.
 Les Contamines is a ski resort and there are many apartments, but these are not generally available to trekkers.

-Les Chapieux is a tiny hamlet and presently has just one Auberge that gets booked up very quickly.
-They have three large dorms and 11 smaller rooms with 2-6 beds.
-There is talk of a new Auberge being built in Les Chapieux.
-4km from Les Chapieux and also directly on the TMB is la Ville des Glaciers that has a refuge, but also a recently built block with twin rooms.
+Les Chapieux is a tiny hamlet and presently has just two Auberges that gets booked up very quickly.
+The larger one has three large dorms and 11 smaller rooms with 2-6 beds.
+The smaller one has room for 18 people in rooms for 2, 3 and 4 people.
+4km from Les Chapieux and also directly on the TMB is la Ville des Glaciers that has a refuge and a separate block with twin rooms.
 This is good alternative if Les Chapieux is full.